BYU-STAPL/Social-Barriers-Facebook-Scraper/README.md

 You should now see that the flask server is running.
 This will handle calls to scrape data.
 #### Install Selenium for Windows:

+## Notes about project structure

+### Flask server
+The file `server.py` catches HTTP requests and listens on port localhost:5000.
+It expends a logIn POST request containing a Facebook username and password.
+It then calls `buildAndRunScraper(username, password)` from the `BuildSocialBarriersScraper.py` file.
+This creates an instance of Scraper (defined in `scraper.py`).
+The implementation is simple.
+The backend defines how the data scraped will be stored.
+In our case, we are simply caching this data in computer memory before sending it back to the Vue app.

+Scraper services are also attached to the scraper.
+A scraper service is a class that implements an abstract class requiring a `scrape(self, user_dto, browser)` method.

+`user_dto` is a class that wraps a Python dictionary where all data scraped can be stored. `browser` is basically a reference to the chrome driver.

+Data can be scraped by calling methods on the `browser` and then storing desired data in `user_dto`.
+After the scraper's `scrape()` function has finished calling all of the scrape service's `scrape(self, user_dto, browser)` methods, `buildAndRunScraper` returns the `user_data` from the `user_dto` object.

 ## Experiments with a server computer: